 Just like humans, your pets may also experience benefits from taking CBD oil supplements.

-CBD for pets is booming in the USA
+Booming in the USA

-The laws in the USA vary between states and make distinctions between the use of medical marijuana and CBD products containing low levels of THC.
+Laws in the USA vary between states and make distinctions between the use of medical marijuana and CBD products containing low levels of THC.
 In 2018, the Farm Bill took CBD from hemp off the list of federally controlled substances.

 In response, the FDA (Food and Drug Administration) declared that CBD should be considered a “drug” and any seller would be subject to pharmaceutical regulations.
 This led CBD makers and sellers to simply rebrand their products as “hemp extract” or “phytocannabinoids rich oil” to work around these regulations.